Badgley Mischka Debuts Fall 2020 Collection

 Inspired By the Dawn of the 1960s With a Touch of Edwardian Whimsy

 NEW YORK, Feb.
-8, 2020 /PRNewswire/ -- Badgley Mischka, the iconic American design house that exemplifies timeless glamour, will debut its Fall 2020 collection at Spring Studios on February 8th at 10:00 a.m.
-This latest collection celebrates the captivating allure of London style that truly reflects the 20th century.
-Inspired by Downton Abbey's luxurious costume and set designs, combined with a 1960's mixture of informality, modern style and textures from the Beatles' Abbey Road era, the runway show will showcase the brand's unwavering commitment to timeless design and classic beauty with a touch of whimsy.
+8, 2020 /PRNewswire/ -- Badgley Mischka, the iconic American design house that exemplifies timeless glamour, debuted its dramatic Fall 2020 collection at Spring Studios today, during New York Fashion Week.
+The most recent collection was motivated by the captivating allure of London style that truly reflects the mid 20th century with a mixture of informality, modern style and rich textures that showcases the brand's unwavering commitment to timeless design and classic beauty with a touch of whimsy.

-"The Fall 2020 collection was inspired by high impact color, tailored silhouettes and a new way to embrace clothes as a reflection of style that was a historical moment in the mid-20th century," said Mark Badgley, Co-founder, and designer, Badgley Mischka.
-"We combined our love for Downtown Abbey's commitment to reflecting the changes in culture, all with less formal, restrictive gowns yet embellished with gorgeous opulent accessories.
-We have embraced the 1960's era of modernism, and increased freedom of expression in our latest collection," added James Mischka, Co-founder, and designer, Badgley Mischka.
+The Fall 2020 collection draws from the dawn of 1960s when cultural styles were changing and a new era of modernism, and increased freedom of expression were met with shorter hemlines, colorful patterns and streamlined style.
+Featuring exquisite clothes featured in Downton Abbey combined with the Beatles Abby road, Badgley Mischka's Fall 2020 runway style unites a chic modern day 2020 palette with elegant detailed designs.

-In addition to showcasing their latest collection, Badgley Mischka has once again partnered with SAP to launch its latest version of the Runway by SAP application.
-Available for download in the Apple store (for iPhone and iPad), Runway by SAP will enable the Badgley Mischka fashion show audience (and those watching via LiveStream) to actively participate in the show by providing instant feedback on the runway looks, accessing detailed information on each item, and adding items to their Fall 2020 Wish List, as they are debuted on the runway for pre-order.
-In addition, there is Order Now option for the Spring 2020 Runway collection, all through this interactive app.
-This is a unqiue opportunity for the fashion show audience to offer feedback and provide real time audience engagement data that is critical for retail production decisions.
+Celebrities in attendance were: Alec Baldwin, Hilaria Baldwin, Jeezy, Jeannie Mai, Tiana Parker, Sofie Rovenstein, Tori Praver, Samirah Raheem, Ashley Haas, Marianne Fonseca, Haley Kalil, Charlotte Bickley, Sophie Bickley, Jade Eschete, Malie Tremblay, Sophie Sumner, Alexandra O'Neill, Jeanie Mason, Stephanie Poetri, Chasity Simone, Keke Lindberg, Anna Aberg, Carrie Berk and Caroline Vazzana.

 About Badgley Mischka